-Entry Notebooks: Notebooks can downloaded from the World Wide Web here.
-They can also be ordered by phoning, mailing or faxing a request to ICF Builder magazine.
+Entry Notebooks: Project materials must be submitted with an official 2017 Entry Notebook.
+This notebook can be downloaded from the World Wide Web at www.icfmag.com/awards/notebook, or a copy can be requested by phoning, emailing or faxing a request to ICF Builder magazine.
+Digital formats are preferred.

-Competition Categories – Projects must use Insulating Concrete Forms (ICFs) as the primary construction method.
-Awards will be given in the following categories.
+Projects must use Insulating Concrete Forms (ICFs) as the primary construction method for the exterior walls.
+Awards will be given in the following categories:

-Light Commercial: This category encompasses all commercial construction projects with a total cost of less than $5 million (USD).
-Typical projects in this category would include car washes, warehouse space, restaurants, gas stations, churches, and small retail and office, and complexes.
+Light Commercial: This category encompasses all commercial construction projects with a total project cost of less than $5 million (USD).
+Typical projects in this category would include car washes, warehouse space, restaurants, gas stations, churches, and small retail and office complexes.

-Heavy Commercial: This category is for commercial construction costing more than $5 million (USD) to construct.
-This would include most cinema multiplexes, and large office and retail buildings, Most apartment complexes and condominiums would also fall into this category.
+Heavy Commercial: This category is for commercial construction with a total project cost of more than $5 million (USD).
+This would include most cinema multiplexes, schools, churches, and large office and retail buildings.
+Apartment complexes and condominiums would fall into the MultiFamily category.

 Large Residential: Single-family residential buildings between 3,001 and 6,000 sq. ft.